 AMBS serves the church as a learning community with an Anabaptist vision, educating followers of Jesus Christ to be leaders for God's reconciling mission in the world.

 Our programs integrate academics, spiritual formation and practice.
-Join us - whether in person or at a distance - and deepen your understanding of Scripture, faith and Anabaptist theology!
+Join us - in person or at a distance, full time or part time - and deepen your understanding of Scripture, faith and Anabaptist theology!